UPPMAX/HPC-python/docs/install_packages.rst

    **Type along!**

-Using the virtual environment created earlier and the ``spacy`` we installed under example 1) above.
+Using the virtual environment created under "Preparting the course environment" and the ``lightgbm`` we installed there.

-.. admonition:: UPPMAX: Load modules for Python, activate the environment
+.. admonition:: UPPMAX

    :class: dropdown

+   Load modules for python, and python_ML_packages, then activate the environment and start python.
+Try and import the library ``lightgbm``.

    .. code-block:: console

-      $ module load Python/3.9.5
+      $ module load uppmax python/3.11.8 python_ML_packages/3.11.8-cpu
-      $ source /proj/naiss2023-22-1126/<user-dir>/vpyenv/bin/activate
+      $ source /proj/hpc-python/<user-dir>/vpyenv/bin/activate
       (vpyenv) $ python
-           Python 3.9.5 (default, Jun  3 2021, 15:06:34)
-           [GCC 9.3.0] on linux
+      Python 3.11.8 (main, Feb  8 2024, 11:48:52) [GCC 12.3.0] on linux
       Type "help", "copyright", "credits" or "license" for more information.

-           >>> import spacy
+      >>> import lightgbm
       >>>

 .. admonition:: HPC2N: Load modules for Python, numpy (in SciPy-bundle), activate the environment
     :class: dropdown